-Disadvantages Auctions (2)
+Disadvantages Auctions

 - Auctions may result in speculatively high bids for licenses for services that are not commercial at the time of the auction.
-Auctions can also be affected by hype and other non-economic forces. - Full information on IMT-2000 market characteristics is not always available, leaving some or all bidders without adequate information on market conditions, the regulatory environment, demand characteristics and the likely pricing structures. - Likeliness of winner's curse that results in high prices for the license and leads to decreased investment capacity for operators and high end-user prices - often money that should be used to build a network and provide services is spent buying a license in the first place and thus consumers in the end are disadvantaged with higher prices, and if there is not a clear process and consistent and fair application of the process, then it is likely to be challenged in the courts
+Auctions can also be affected by hype and other noneconomic forces. - Likeliness of winner's curse that results in high prices for the license and leads to decreased investment capacity for operators and high end-user prices - often money that should be used to build a network and provide services is spent buying a license in the first place and thus consumers in the end are disadvantaged with higher prices, and if there is not a clear process and consistent and fair application of the process, then it is likely to be challenged in the courts